lazyanalyzer/lazyanalyzer.github.io/README.md

 <!-- ![Gitee Logo](https://upload.wikimedia.org/wikipedia/commons/archive/a/a4/20220726144638%21Logo_gitee_g_red.svg) -->

-If you have any issues to discuss, feel free to contact me via email: [work.ml-ming@pm.me](mailto:work.ml-ming@pm.me) :-D
+If you have any issues to discuss, feel free to contact me via email: [work.ml-ming@outlook.com](mailto:work.ml-ming@outlook.com) :-D

 ------